Image shows research equipment at Arafura’s pilot facility in central Australia.

 How the R&DTI helps

-Mr Sherrington believes the investment market tends to hesitate when it comes to financing projects like Nolans because the rare earths industry is different to traditional resources industries.
-He credits the R&DTI with enabling Arafura to continue with focused R&D during times when resources were not seen as a desirable investment opportunity.
+Mr Sherrington believes the investment community has traditionally been hesitant to finance innovative projects like Nolans due to the complex nature of rare earths and their difference to other resource industries.
+He credits the R&DTI with enabling Arafura to continue critical R&D during times when investment opportunities were scarce.

 Arafura’s research has funded laboratory and large-scale pilot plants.
-These not only help progress the company’s projects but enable laboratories, research facilities and external consultants around the country to generate knowledge and expertise.
+These not only helped to progress the company’s project but enabled research facilities and external consultants around the country to generate much needed knowledge and expertise.
 This newly created knowledge will help other companies to start further along in the development process.

-The Nolans project is currently in the feasibility stage.
-When in production, Arafura Rare Earths predicts the project will have a tremendous impact on the local economy and community – creating employment and career development opportunities in a region which has had little economic activity.
+When in production, Arafura Rare Earths anticipates that the Nolans project will have a tremendous impact on the local economy and community – creating hundreds of employment and career development opportunities in a region which has had little economic activity.

-Arafura has stated its processing of rare earths will meet waste management regulations and provide traceability from mine to final products – standards which may not apply to overseas companies.
-And, in time, the company believes the project will allow Australia to compete as an international producer of these important resources.
+Arafura has indicated its processing of rare earths will meet waste management regulations and provide traceability from mine to final products – standards which may not apply to overseas companies.

 Was this page helpful?